Hello, Guacamole: Fast Metabolism Diet Phase 3

 Eat fat to lose fat

-It might seem counter-intuitive, but the healthy dietary fats from raw nuts, avocados, olive oil, and raw seeds are the trigger that tells your body to burn not just dietary fat, but stored fat.
+It might seem counter-intuitive, but the healthy dietary fats from raw nuts and seeds, avocados, and olive oil are the trigger that tells your body to burn not just dietary fat, but stored fat.
 But your body can only do this because of all the prep work you did in Phases 1 and 2.

-All week, you’ve kept your fat intake very low, while at the same time flooded your body with nutrients from whole grains, alkalizing vegetables and efficient proteins.
-Since you haven’t been eating fats, your body has been burning stored fat for energy.
-But now your body is getting suspicious — and this is the failing of so many low-fat, low-carb diets.
+All week, you’ve kept your fat intake very low, while at the same time flooded your body with nutrients from whole grains, alkalizing vegetables, and efficient proteins.
+Since you haven’t been eating fats, your body has been burning stored fat for energy, but now your body is getting suspicious — and this is the failure of so many low-fat, low-carb diets.
 While you lose weight at first, your body starts to catch on, and with no dietary fat coming in, it starts storing fat again instead of burning it.

 The Fast Metabolism Diet, however, avoids that pattern by introducing specific healthy fats in Phase 3.
-Your body is now satisfied, with plenty of dietary fats coming it.
-It burns right through those dietary fats you are eating, but just keeps right on burning all that newly released stored fat as well.
+Your body is now satisfied, with plenty of dietary fats coming in.
+It burns right through those dietary fats you are eating but just keeps right on burning all that newly released stored fat as well.
 It’s a win-win.